Simlipal National Park: Description

+Simlipal Tiger Reserve spans across a vast area of 2750 km2, with its core zone covering 1194.75 km2.
+Average elevation of the reserve is around 900 m and it has notable peaks such as Khairiburu at 1178 m and Meghasani at 1158 m; the reserve also features two impressive waterfalls: the towering Barehipani Falls, reaching a height of 217 m, and the majestic Joranda Falls, cascading from a height of 181 m.
+The reserve is divided into two distinct zones: the Southern zone, which includes highlands like Meghasani and Khariburu and serves most of the core region, and the Northern zone, known for its gradual sloping mountains and picturesque destinations like Barehipani, Joranda, Sitakund, and Lulung, all actively promoted for tourism.

 History

 Simlipal elephant reserve originated mainly as a hunting ground for the royalty.
-It was formally designated a tiger reserve in 1956 and under Project Tiger in May 1973.
+It was formally designated as a tiger reserve under Project Tiger in May 1973.
 "Mugger Crocodile Scheme" was started in 1979 at Ramatirtha, Jashipur.

 The Government of Odisha declared Simlipal as a wildlife sanctuary in 1979 with an area of 2200 km2.
 Later in 1980, the state government proposed 303 km2 of the sanctuary as a national park.
 Further in 1986, area of the national park was increased to 845.70 km2.
 Government of India declared Simlipal as a biosphere reserve in 1994.
 UNESCO added this national park to its list of Biosphere Reserves in May 2009.
 There are 10,000 people living in 61 villages in the forest.
-That is why Simlipal is yet to be declared a full-fledged park, despite its having the status of one of the 18 biospheres of India.
+That is why Simlipal is yet to be declared a full-fledged park, despite it having the status of one of the 18 biospheres of India.

 Relocation of core villages

-In December 2013, 32 families from the Khadia tribe belonging to two hamlets of Upper Barhakamuda and Bahaghar were relocated outside the Tiger Reserve as per the guidelines set by National Tiger Conservation Authority.
+In December 2013, 32 families from the Khadia tribe belonging to the two hamlets of Upper Barhakamuda and Bahaghar were relocated outside the Tiger Reserve as per the guidelines by National Tiger Conservation Authority.
 The village of Jamunagarh was relocated in September 2015.
-Following the relocation, tiger sightings in the core area has gone up.
+Following the relocation, tiger sightings in the core area have gone up.
 There are two villages, Kabatghai and Bakua, still present in the core area of Similipal.
 The Forest Department, wildlife NGOs and local administration have initiated talks with these villages on their relocation.
-However the tribals alleged these relocations to be forced and wished to claim their rights under the Forest Rights Act.
+However, the tribals alleged these relocations to be forced and wished to claim their rights under the Forest Rights Act.